Fundraising funday heading to Drybrook Rugby Club for young Hallie

 The funday follows a sponsored walk which took place April 8 this year, where around 100 people gathered at Forestry England’s Beechenhurst site to support the cause, many dressed as superheroes.

-Originally, a group of friends set up a GoFundMe page to help support Hallie and her parents Nina and Colin.
+Originally, a group of friends set up a GoFundMe page to help support Hallie and her parents Nina Sheppard and Colin Morgan.
 The target in March was £750, but after the dedication of those involved and support from the community, the pot now stands at £17,883.

 Hallie’s Superheroes asks if anyone wishes to get involved and support them, to visit the Facebook page or contact [email protected].